nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Marks the question at the specified INDEX as unimportant.
 * The index refers to the index number shown in the displayed question list.
-* The index must be a positive integer 1, 2, 3, ...
+* The index must be a positive integer 1, 2, 3...
 * The index must be within the number of questions in the question list.
 E.g. There are 4 questions.
 The possible indexes are 1, 2, 3 and 4.
-* Note: An unmarked question can be unmarked again.
+* Note: Unmarking a question that is already unmarked will not change anything.

 Example: